PersieB/Spelling-Checker/README.md

 substitution) needed to transform one string into another.

 The program calculates the minimum number of edits(insertions, deletions and substitutions between two strings using Lavenshtein's approach.
-We assume the version of Levenshtein distance in which the insertions and deletions each have a cost of 1 (ins-cost(·) = del-cost(·) = 1), and substitutions have a cost of 2 (except substitution of identical letters have zero cost).
+I assume the version of Levenshtein distance in which the insertions and deletions each have a cost of 1 (ins-cost(·) = del-cost(·) = 1), and substitutions have a cost of 2 (except substitution of identical letters have zero cost).